Welcome to the CTRC Web Pages!

 In addition to results from the experimental and computational research and analyses carried out by the CTRC, members are provided regular updates of work in the technical and patent literature.
 Graduate and undergraduate students trained in center projects are available to members for hiring.

 Dr. Suresh Garimella, the Director of the Cooling Technologies Research Center, was recently awarded the 2011 Alexander Schwarzkopf Prize for Technology Innovation, in recognition for the accomplishments of the CTRC.
-He is the R. Eugene and Susie E. Goodson Distinguished Professor in the School of Mechanical Engineering and the Associate Vice President of Engagement at Purdue University.
+He is the R. Eugene and Susie E. Goodson Distinguished Professor in the School of Mechanical Engineering and the Executive Vice President for Research and Partnerships at Purdue University.
 In 2010-2011, Dr. Garimella served as a Jefferson Science Fellow at the U.S. Department of State, in the International Energy and Commodity Policy office of the Economic Bureau.
 This program also offers his services as a science advisor to the State Department for a period of six years.
 His lecture at the State Department on issues of electricity, development, and emissions is available here.

 The vision, goals and operational

 details for the Compact High Performance Cooling Technologies Research

 Center (CTRC) are described in these pages.
 A separate document, the

 Center Agreement, lays out the precise terms of membership, and will be furnished